bugfender/s3-version-restore/README.md

 This tool is open source and free to use (see `LICENSE`), but you can get commercial support from Beenario GmbH for a fee.
 Contact us if you're interested.

+## Acknowledgements

+The inspiration for this tool came from [angeloc/s3-pit-restore](https://github.com/angeloc/s3-pit-restore/), although it didn't work for our use case.